Skip to main content

 -H "X-Data-Application-Id: 42" \

--H "X-Data-Hash: $(echo -n '{"method":"payment.in","service_id":14701,"params":{"payment":{"description":"Order #12345","identifiers":{"c_id":12345},"amount":{"value":10000,"currency":"INR"},"payer":{"email":"[email protected]","phone":"9876543210","person":{"first_name":"John","last_name":"Doe"},"customer_account":{"id":"ACC123"}},"client":{"language":"EN","country":"IN"}}}}YOUR_SECRET_KEY' | sha512sum | awk '{print $1}')" \
+-H "X-Data-Hash: $(echo -n '{"method":"payment.in","service_id":14701,"params":{"payment":{"description":"Order #12345","identifiers":{"c_id":"12345"},"amount":{"value":10000,"currency":"INR"},"payer":{"email":"customer@example.com","phone":"9876543210","person":{"first_name":"John","last_name":"Doe"},"customer_account":{"id":"ACC123"}},"client":{"language":"EN","country":"IN"}}}}YOUR_SECRET_KEY' | sha512sum | awk '{print $1}')" \

 -d '{